YiJio/fes-api-project/README.md

 ## Changelog
 **[1.3] - 2024/11/26**
+* Station page finished 80%.
+* Implemented some features to make it a bit user-friendly.
+* Structure and naming reorganization.

+**[1.3] - 2024/11/26**
 * Fixed some stuff to improve performance.
 * Line page with branches finished, implement station page next.